 Right to Counsel, Due Process

 In June 1961, a burglary occurred at the Bay Harbor Pool Room in Panama City, FL.
 Police arrested Clarence Earl Gideon after he was found nearby with a pint of wine and some change in his pockets.
-Gideon, who could not afford a lawyer, asked a Florida Circuit Court judge to appoint one for him arguing that the Sixth Amendment entitles everyone to a lawyer.
-The judge denied his request and Gideon was left to represent himself.
-He did a poor job of defending himself and was found guilty of breaking and entering and petty larceny.
+Gideon, who could not afford a lawyer, asked a Florida Circuit Court judge to appoint one for him, arguing that the Sixth Amendment entitles everyone to a lawyer.
+The judge denied his request, and Gideon was left to represent himself.
+He did a poor job defending himself and was found guilty of breaking and petty larceny.
 While serving his sentence in a Florida state prison, Gideon began studying law, which reaffirmed his belief his rights were violated when the Florida Circuit Court refused his request for counsel.
-From his prison cell, he handwrote a petition asking the U.S. Supreme Court to hear his case and it agreed.
+He handwrote a petition asking the U.S. Supreme Court to hear his case from his prison cell, and it agreed.
 The Court unanimously ruled in Gideon’s favor, stating that the Six Amendment requires state courts to provide attorneys for criminal defendants who cannot otherwise afford counsel.

 For information on serving legal papers, contact a Professional Process Service, call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers.